ESOS - Energy Savings Opportunity Scheme

 - Organisations that qualify with zero energy consumption need only declare this.

 - Organisations which cannot comply by 5 December 2015 must inform the agency via an online portal, detailing why they have been unable to comply and when they will notify.

-What this means is, that the legal deadline for compliance hasn't changed and it does remain 5th December 2015.
+What this means is, that the legal deadline for compliance has not changed, and it does remain 5th December 2015.
 However, if you've missed this date and you notify the EA before January 29th then your company will not face enforcement action.
 And this is just one way 001 can help your business.
 Even if this deadline has well passed, talk to us as there could be options.

-If you qualify for ESOS and your organisation is fully covered by ISO 50001, you don't need to carry out an ESOS assessment.
+If you qualify for ESOS and your organisation is fully covered by ISO 50001, you do not need to carry out an ESOS assessment.
 You just need to notify the Environment Agency that you are compliant with ESOS.

 If you qualify for ESOS, but your organisation is not fully covered by ISO 50001, you need to carry out an ESOS assessment.
-The assessment helps you work out what your organisation needs to do to comply with the ESOS regulations.
-It reviews total energy use from your business operations, including building energy use, transport energy use and industrial processes.
+The assessment will clarify what your organisation needs to do to comply with the ESOS regulations.
+It reviews total energy use from your business operations, including building energy use, transport energy use, and industrial processes.
 You are required to calculate the amount of energy used per employee, and identify potential measures that could save energy.